andrew-freeland/est2actual/README.md

 1. Saves the narrative and variance data to Firestore
 2. Generates embeddings using Vertex AI text-embedding-gecko
 3. Enables future pattern detection across similar projects

+## 💬 Feedback System

+The web UI includes an intelligent feedback system to continuously improve insights:

+**On Result Page (Detailed Feedback)**:
+- Expandable feedback form with arrow toggle
+- Thumbs up/down rating
+- Optional detailed comments
+- Helps identify which insights are most valuable

+**On Patterns Page (Quick Feedback)**:
+- Simple thumbs up/down buttons
+- One-click feedback on historical insights
+- Tracks satisfaction over time

+All feedback is stored in Firestore for analysis and future AI improvements.
+The system gracefully handles errors - feedback never breaks the application.

+**📖 See [FEEDBACK_QUICKSTART.md](FEEDBACK_QUICKSTART.md) for usage details**

 ## 🌐 Deploying to Cloud Run